 "Why the fuck are you dealing with this dude at all?"

 I ran my fingers through my hair, and said, "Because it could potentially be very lucrative.
+Conceptually, Inana and Cinemax's late-night department working together should be golden for all concerned.
 Cinemax would be drawing more subscribers by being able to announce they have original programming from Inana Productions and Becky Page.
 The sex and the genitalia will be pixelated when the episodes air, but Inana will have the uncensored tapes available.
-And if any of the series picks up a solid following, we'll have a great opportunity for merchandising.
-Shit, Inana and Cinemax can split merchandising, they can carry some products, we'll carry others in retail shops.
+And if any of the series picks up a solid following, we'll all have a great opportunity for merchandising.
+Shit, they can carry some products, we'll carry others in retail shops.
 Oh, and tapes are released for sale before the episodes on the broadcast are shown."

 The day before, Terry and Bekka had put on sort of an impromptu signing at the Smut 'N' Stuff in Mira Mesa.
 "Becky" signed autographs, and gently prodded customers about what they thought regarding the four series.
 Overall, a positive response.
 The two comedies seemed to be the most popular.
 Bekka's personal hunch was that if the series was more female-friendly, the series "Co-ed Housing" would rank higher, women would want the emotional involvement that came with the drama.
 "Pulse of Night" really was falling flat, no question about its replacement now.
 This surprised me, I figured anyone who just wanted a good suck and fuck loop starring Inana Girls would be pleased with "Pulse."
 Nope, people pointed out that it was just like a loop, with maybe a dozen lines of dialogue mixed in....
 As if that was a bad thing.
 It seemed that anyone looking for Inana's videos wanted genuine entertainment, not merely wank-fodder.

 We arrived, turned the car in to the valet, and landed on a bench outside the entry arch.
 Hollis arrived in the usual Los Angeles native manner, "fashionably late."
-About fifteen or twenty minutes late, just at the point when the person who's waiting on you starts to wonder if you ditched out.
+About fifteen or twenty minutes late, just at the point when the person who's waiting starts to wonder if they've been ditched.
 I had no clue what Hollis looked like, it was safe to assume he'd recognize me, even if I'd still been blonde in my last Variety photos.
 (My hair was blue now.)
 A 5-Series BMW shot into the valet driveway way too fast, coming to a halt with a screech of rubber.
 The valets opened doors, and the occupants got out.

 Terry is a pure gold Biker Bitch.
-Boots, tight black jeans, Jack Daniels t-shirt, sleeveless flannel shirt, hair held captive by a bandanna, and cheap wraparound shades, just like me.
-I was in my usual Doc Martens, Ben Davis, t-shirt, and stud-covered denim jacket.
+Boots, tight black jeans, Jack Daniels t-shirt, sleeveless flannel shirt, bandanna, hair braided and held captive in a black leather wrap at the back, and cheap wraparound shades, just like mine.
+I was in my usual Doc Martens, Ben Davis, t-shirt, and abused, stud-covered denim jacket.
 The jacket had seen better days, I'd been shot while wearing it three times.
 It was a talisman at this point, I'd wear it until it rotted.
 My hair was about an inch and a half long, slightly spiky.
 I had three rings in one ear, two in the other, and a ten-gauge septum ring in my nose (a.k.a. a bull ring).
 I was pretty recognizable.

 I nudged Terry and we stood, watching them approach, puffing our respective cigarettes.
 Hollis got up close and said, "Hello, you must be Leonard!
 I'm Ian Hollis."
 (He didn't extend his hand, and neither did I.) "This is Ambrosia, a friend of mine."